• Skip to primary navigation

 How to Make Gluten-Free Strawberry Shortcake

-The first step in making strawberry shortcake from scratch is tending to the strawberries.
+The first step in making a strawberry shortcake from scratch is tending to the strawberries.

 Place the mixture in the refrigerator while you make and bake the biscuits.
 This will help release the juices from the strawberries.

 Next, you’ll need to make the shortbread biscuits.
-My secret, but really not-so-secret anymore, ingredient in making the shortbread is using my trusty Bob’s Red Mill Gluten Free 1-to-1 Baking Flour.
+My secret ingredient to making shortbread is using my trusty Bob’s Red Mill Gluten Free 1-to-1 Baking Flour.

-This flour blend, which consists of a blend of flours, starches and xanthan gum, is perfect and has helped me create delicious, 100 percent gluten-free recipes over the years.
+This flour blend, which consists of a blend of flour, starches, and xanthan gum, is perfect and has helped me create delicious, 100 percent gluten-free recipes over the years.
 It’s truly the best invention since [gluten-free] sliced bread!

 To make the biscuits, combine Bob’s Red Mill Gluten Free 1-to-1 Baking Flour, granulated sugar, baking powder, salt and baking soda in a large bowl, then add the cubed, cold butter.

 There are a few ways that you can cut the butter into the flour.
-If you have a pastry cutter, you can use that to quickly cut the butter into the flour.
+If you have a pastry cutter, you can use that to cut the butter into the flour quickly.

 Another way is to use your hands.
 All you have to do is rub the butter with your fingertips until it is the size of peas.